zextras/tech-doc/source/carbonio-ce/architecture.rst

    Simplified architecture of |product|.

-While in Single-Server all roles are installed on the same node, in a typical Multi-Server each of the functionalities depicted by the four red boxes (i.e., the :ref:`core-comp`) should installed on a dedicated node, while all the other (i.e., the :ref:`opt-comp` in the orange boxes) can be combined and installed on any node, even on dedicated one.
-For example, if |file| is heavily used, it could be a good idea to install Files-CE on a dedicated node.
+While in Single-Server all roles are installed on the same node, in a typical Multi-Server each of the functionalities depicted by the red boxes (i.e., the :ref:`core-comp`) should installed on a dedicated node, while all the other (i.e., the :ref:`opt-comp` in the orange boxes) can be combined and installed on any node, even on dedicated one.
+For example, if |file| is heavily used, it could be a good idea to install Files-CE (together with Storages-CE), on a dedicated node.
 In the :ref:`multiserver-installation` we show how to set up a cluster of *six* nodes and combine the various |product|'s roles.

 Each of the boxes represents a **Role**, that is, a functionality that is considered atomic and can be added to the basic |product| by